hardbyte/partysense/PartySenseWebFrontend/readme.rst

 - Clone the repository (Use develop branch for beta site)
 - Make sure you have python 2.7 installed along with Pip
 - In a terminal, in the PartysenseWebFrontend folder, execute `sudo pip install -r requirements.txt`
 - Next, run `python manage.py syncdb` .
-If this gives *DatabaseError: no such table: music_idtype*, temporarily comment the line `_spotify_type = IDType.objects.get(pk=1)`  from music\models.py
+If this gives *DatabaseError: no such table: music_idtype*, temporarily comment the line
+    > `_spotify_type = IDType.objects.get(pk=1)`  from music\models.py
 - Once this is done, you should have a new file *development_database.db* in the webfrontend folder
 - Run `python manage.py runserver`
 - You only need to create a local admin if you need to play with the Django Admin locally
-- You should now be able to see the partysense website on *localhost:8000*
+- You should now be able to see the partysense website on localhost:8000
 - If you need to login with Facebook, you will need to add `127.0.0.1    partysen.se` to '/etc/hosts' file and visit *partysen.se:8000* in your browser instead
-      - Note: The hosts file in windows can be found at 'C:\\Windows\System32\drivers\etc\hosts'
+- Note: The hosts file in windows can be found at `'C:\\Windows\System32\drivers\etc\hosts'`
-- If you want to revert to visiting the web version of the PartySense web app, you will need to comment the line added to hosts.
+- If you want to revert to viewing the live web version of the PartySense web app, you will need to comment the line added to hosts

 Testing Procedure